UniVoice: Unifying Autoregressive ASR and Flow-Matching based TTS with Large Language Models: Introduction

+In the realm of human-computer interaction, speech technologies play a pivotal role, with Automatic Speech Recognition (ASR) and Text-to-Speech (TTS) serving as two cornerstone components.
+ASR enables machines to understand spoken language, while TTS allows machines to generate natural-sounding speech.
+The development of unified architectures that can handle both ASR and TTS within a single framework is essential for advancing spoken language technologies.
+Such unification is particularly important for embodied intelligent human-computer interaction, where seamless and context-aware speech processing is critical.

-In addition to using LLM for modeling speech synthesis, there are also some works applying LLM for speech recognition or understanding tasks~\citep{bai2024seed, ma2024embarrassingly}.
-SALMONN ~\citep{tang2023salmonn} uses a dual encoder from Whisper speech encoder~\citep{radford2023robust} and BEATS audio encoder~\citep{chen2022beats} for speech and audio understanding.
-SeedASR~\citep{bai2024seed} is developed under the audio conditional LLM framework, utilizing the capabilities of LLM by submitting continuous speech representations, instructions, and contextual information into LLM.
+Recent advances in Large Language Models (LLMs) have shown great potential for both ASR and TTS.
+For ASR, some models \cite{bai2024seed, tang2023salmonn} have demonstrated the effectiveness of LLMs in transcribing speech with high accuracy.
+SALMONN \cite{tang2023salmonn} uses a dual encoder from Whisper speech encoder \cite{radford2023robust} and BEATS audio encoder \cite{chen2022beats} for speech and audio understanding.
+SeedASR is developed under the audio conditional LLM framework, utilizing the capabilities of LLM by submitting continuous speech representations, instructions, and contextual information into LLM.
+In the realm of TTS, some frameworks \cite{jiang2023mega,wang2023neural,wang2024maskgct,du2024cosyvoice, anastassiou2024seed} have successfully adapted LLMs to generate high-quality speech from text.
+VALL-E \cite{wang2023neural} frames TTS as a conditional audio codec language modeling task with in context learning capabilities.
+CosyVoice \cite{du2024cosyvoice} proposes supervised semantic tokens for audio codec modeling and flow matching for acoustic details modeling.
+These successes highlight the viability of leveraging LLMs for both ASR and TTS tasks.